Too Much Screen Time Can Cause

 - The 20-20-20 rule is the easiest way to avoid eye damage from too much screen time.
 Individuals should take a 20-second break to shift your view into something that’s 20 feet away every 20 minutes.

-- Adjust the contrast and brightness settings of computers, smartphones, and tablets according to what feels most comfortable to the eyes of the individual.
+- Adjust the contrast and brightness settings of computers, smartphones, and tablets.
+Adjustment to make is according to what feels most comfortable to the eyes of the individual.

 - Wear glasses that are specifically created to block blue light emitted from screens.